-As the Company comprises only non-executive directors, the Committee's main role is to determine their remuneration within the cap set out in the Company's Articles.
-No meeting was held during the year.
+As the Company comprises only non-executive directors, the Committee's main role is to determine their remuneration within the cap set out in the Company's Articles and it meets at least annually.
+It met once during the year with Melanie Torode and William Simpson present.